 Life stressors, such as work deadlines or relationship issues, don’t exactly cause breakouts but can trigger them, perhaps more so in adolescent males but also in adult females.
 Even "good" stress, such as preparing for a vacation or a wedding, can cause acne at the most inconvenient times.
 This is because our bodies are complex.
 Stress can lead to hormonal and inflammatory changes in those predisposed to acne.

 It's easy to assume that acne and oily skin go hand in hand.
-But dry skin is more common as the years go on—and the disruption of the skin barrier that may occur in very dry skin can predispose to inflammation, which can initiate acne.
+But dry skin is more common as the years go on—and the disruption of the skin barrier that may occur in very dry skin can predispose you to inflammation, which can initiate acne.

 How to Treat Acne